WANT TO KNOW HOW TO PICK A GOOD BLOG NAME?

-It can be real difficult to pick a name you love for your blog.
-Is it catchy?
-Has it been used?
-Will I be sick of it in a few months time?!
+It can be real difficult to pick a name you love when you start a blog.

 WHAT’S IN THIS POST